Oregon Health and Science University

-The university's programs are highly ranked nationally, with the School of Medicine ranking in the top 5 for primary care and family medicine residency ranking #1 by U.S. News & World Report, as well as the ophthalmology residency under Casey Eye Institute ranking in the top 10 by Ophthalmology Times in 2020.
-It is designated as a "Special Focus - Research Institution" according to the Carnegie Classification.
+It is designated as a "Special Focus – Research Institution" according to the Carnegie Classification.

 History

 The Willamette University School of Medicine, OHSU's earliest predecessor, was founded in the 1860s in Salem, and was relocated to Portland in the 1870s.
 In 1915, Willamette University and the University of Oregon merged their medical programs to form the University of Oregon Medical School, and in 1919 the school moved to its present location on Marquam Hill in Southwest Portland.
 The Oregon-Washington Railroad and Navigation Company donated 20 acre and C.S.
 "Sam" Jackson, publisher of the now-defunct Oregon Journal donated the remaining 88 acre to the school two years prior to the move after the property had been deemed unsuitable for the construction of a railroad yard.

 Over the next forty years, the school diversified its educational offerings to include nursing and dental programs, and expanded with facilities built during this time on Marquam Hill, including the Multnomah County Hospital, the Doernbecher Children's Hospital, and an outpatient clinic.

 In 1955, Oregon state senator Mark Hatfield co-sponsored a bill to extend the medical school with a teaching hospital, and in 1974 the State of Oregon merged the institutions located on Marquam Hill into the University Hospital independent of the University of Oregon.
 Hatfield's continued support of medical research in Oregon in general and the hospital in particular was recognized by the institution in 1998 with the dedication of the Mark O. Hatfield Clinical Research Center, and the creation of the Hatfield information wall on permanent display in the lobby of the main hospital.
 In 2008, Governor Kulongoski released an executive order designating the Mark O. Hatfield Chair of the OHSU Board of Directors to commemorate Hatfield's commitment to the institution.

 The Oregon Graduate Institute merged with OHSU in July 2001, with OGI becoming the OGI School of Science and Engineering, one of four schools within OHSU at the time.
 The Oregon Health Sciences University name was modified to the Oregon Health & Science University.
 The merger was funded in part by a $4 million grant from the M.J.
 Murdock Charitable Trust, earmarked to help launch a new biomedical engineering program at the School.
 The OGI School of Science and Engineering was renamed the Department of Science & Engineering within the School of Medicine at OHSU in 2008.
 OHSU vacated the OGI campus in Hillsboro in 2014, and its programs were moved to the Marquam Hill complex.